 Academic files are maintained for enrolled students in the Registrar's Office.
 These files are maintained for at least ten years after the student leaves Pfeiffer University.
-After ten years all materials in the files may be destroyed, with the exception of academic transcripts.
+After ten years all materials in the files may be destroyed, except for academic transcripts.
 Academic transcripts are permanently retained, and copies are available for students upon request.